Makvi-droid/WeatherApp/README.md

 # WeatherApp

-Practicing how to use api's and modular/component based coding
+Practicing how to use api's and modular/component based coding structure